-How to identify Yellow Jade
+How to Identify Yellow Jade?

 They are not sold as pure yellow jade though.
-In the attempt to make them look special, many sellers advertise these stones as Russian, Indian or Australian jade.
+In order to make them look special, many sellers advertise these stones as Russian, Indian or Australian jade.
 Quartz, serpentine and resin are some of the most popular fakes out there.
 There is a decent chance to get scammed if this is the first time you deal with yellow jade.

 But then, a trained eye will see the signs.
 Make sure you become familiar with jade and its unique luster.
 Serpentine and quartz are far behind jade in terms of strength and toughness.
 If someone tries to sell you carved yellow jade, look closely around the carvings.
-If you can see stress, glue, fractures or other similar things, chances are you are not looking at yellow jade.
+If you can see stress, glue, fractures or other similar things, chances are you are not looking at a real jade.

 As for resin, it is extremely lightweight when compared to jade due to its low density.

-How to use Yellow Jade
+How to Use Yellow Jade?

 Including yellow jade into your daily wardrobe is by far the easiest way to benefit from its metaphysical properties.
 For maximum efficiency, it should touch the skin – the pulsing areas, such as your wrist.
 This is what makes bracelets such common options.
 If you cannot do that, at least carry it in your pocket or as a key chain.

 At night, yellow jade has the capability to improve dreams and sleep, but also to clear emotional issues.
 Stick it under your pillow for more lucid dreams and restful sleep.
-Its energy will work on your mind clarity too, not to mention making you wiser, more humble and successful.
+Its energy will work on your mental clarity too, not to mention making you wiser, more humble and successful.

 To make sure you benefit from it, you can get more stones and keep them everywhere around you – jewelry, key chains, small crystals around your home or office, under your pillow and so on.

-How to cleanse Yellow Jade
+How to Cleanse Yellow Jade?